 What you’ll need to remove those yellow stains naturally

-How to get yellow poop stains out of baby clothes
+How to get baby poop stains out of clothes

 As soon as you can, rinse the poop stain very well.
 Get it wet and get any remaining chunks off.